In business accounting and revenue operations (RevOps), revenue recognition is the process of accounting for revenue at the time a business earns it.

 What is ratable revenue recognition?

-Ratable revenue recognition is a method used in accounting for Software As A Service (SaaS) products.
+Ratable revenue recognition is a method used in accounting for Software as a Service (SaaS) products.
 In SaaS businesses, revenue recognition can be more complex than traditional product sales because customers typically subscribe to services over a period of time rather than making a one-time purchase.

 Ratable revenue recognition involves spreading the recognition of revenue over the duration of the service period, reflecting the fact that the customer is receiving value continuously over time.
 This is in contrast to recognizing all revenue upfront at the time of the sale.